Frequently Asked Questions

 When is the application deadline?

-Applications for both LL.M. tracks must be submitted/postmarked by December 15, 11:59PM Pacific Time.
-This includes the online application form as well as all other materials such as transcripts, letters of recommendation, personal essays, etc. The online application can take quite some time to complete and submit, so applicants are strongly encouraged to begin early.
-Applications for the J.S.D. program must be submitted by February 1.
+Applications for both LL.M. tracks must be submitted/postmarked by January 10, 11:59PM Pacific Time.
+This includes the online application form as well as all other materials such as transcripts, letters of recommendation, personal essay, etc. The online application can take quite some time to complete and submit, so applicants are strongly encouraged to begin early.
+Applications for the J.S.D. program must be submitted by February 1, 11:59PM Pacific Time.
 Please note that we review professional track applications as they are complete and will send decisions within two weeks of completion.

 Is the application deadline strictly enforced?